- What Are Honor Societies?

 The National Society of High School Scholars (NSHSS) is another organization that many question legitimacy.
 Like the HSF, NSHSS is a legitimate non-profit organization that has had its share of controversy over the years.

-Why Choose a Local Chapter?
+Why Contact a Local Chapter?

 While these societies are technically legitimate, it's been said that membership won't help you: